ZahaanMahajan/Valorant-Info/README.md

 A new Flutter project.

-This project is a valorant info app about the agents, maps, weapons used in the game.
+This project is a mobile application build with flutter having information about a fps game, it's agents, maps, weapons, skins, bundle, etc...
 I am still working on the app.